Published by University of Michigan Press, 2015.

 At the core of my argument, I posit the Viability Theory: the theory that the EU makes smaller states more viable–and more politically attractive–by diminishing the relative economic and political advantages of larger-sized states.
 European integration allows regionalist groups to make credible claims that they do not need the state to survive because their regions are part of the EU, which provides access to markets, financial institutions, foreign policy, and other benefits.
 The in-depth examination of the Scottish National Party–which has gained increasing popular support since the 1970s–serves as a prime example of this phenomenon.
 Ultimately, scholars and policy makers must recognize that the benefits of European integration come with the challenge of increased regionalist mobilization that has the potential to reshape the national boundaries of Europe.

 If you are interested in my book, it is available at Amazon and University of Michigan Press.
-The European Union and the Rise of Regionalist Parties has been positively reviewed at Perspectives on Politics, Choice, EUSA Review of Books, and West European Politics.
+The European Union and the Rise of Regionalist Parties has been positively reviewed at Perspectives on Politics, Choice, EUSA Review of Books, Journal of Common Market Studiesand West European Politics.